SummittDweller/gpx-routes-workbench-using-flet/README.md

 - Speed stored in meters per second (m/s)

 ### Speed-Based Trimming
-Removes GPS points with unrealistic speeds (default: 50 m/s ≈ 180 km/h).
-Useful for filtering out GPS errors.
+Removes GPS points with unrealistic speeds.
+Default threshold is 5 mph, which helps filter out GPS drift and errors when the device is stationary or moving very slowly.
+Useful for cleaning up routes where the GPS recorded movement while you were actually standing still.

 ## Testing